 Cutting Splined Joints

-Splines are an effective way to add strength to a mitre joint.
+Splines are an effective and attractive way to add strength to a mitre joint.

-As a rule splines do not constitute sophisticated locking joints, but we have developed our own swallow-tail splines, that as well as preventing cracking from downward pressure on the mitre, can help prevent the joint opening from outward pressure.
+We have developed our own swallow-tail splines that as well as preventing cracking from downward pressure on the mitre can help prevent the joint opening from outward pressure.